LukeClancy/dynamic-records-meritfront/README.md

 Let me know if this actually becomes an issue for someone and I will throw in a workaround.

+## Next Up
+- I have the beginnings of something called swiss_instaload in mind, which will load multiple tables at the same time.
+For instance instead of Doing a ```usrs = User.all``` combined with a ```usrs.preload(:votes)```, which takes two sql requests, it could be done in one.
+Its kind of a crazy and dubious idea (efficiency wise), but I have a working prototype.
+It works by casting everything to json before returning it.
+- will be changing names from headache_* which is a bit negative to swiss_* as in swiss_army_knife which is known for its wide versitility. headache names will become aliases.

 ## Changelog

 1.1.10